HanetakaChou/PatriotEngine/README.md

 It's widely establish that "Program = Data Structure + Algorithm" and this engine will elaborate the **Graphics Rendering** Engine from two aspects: Scene (Data Structure) and Rendering Pipeline (Algorithm).

-The contents of this book is likely to be as follows:
+The contents of this engine is likely to be as follows:
 >
 > [docs/malloc.md](docs/malloc.md)
 > [docs/malloc.zh_CN.md](docs/malloc.zh_CN.md)